techpines/express.io/examples/README.md

 ```

 When you run this example, if you have more than one processor, then you should see a log message from the io server for each process.

-__This is a copy-paste example if redis dependencies are installed.__

 #### Server (app.js)